Copyright (c) 2014 The University of Manchester

 """

-Provides a list of local (x,y) values for a perfect board on this
+Provides a list of local (x,y) coordinates for a perfect board on this

 machine.